hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     This step is only required if upgrading from v1 of the node permissioning contract to v2 (because the interface changed, a new NodeIngress contract must be deployed).

-1. If updating from v1 to v2, delete the following environment variable:
+2. If updating from v1 to v2, delete the following environment variable:
     * `NODE_INGRESS_CONTRACT_ADDRESS`.

-    !!! tip

-        You can use environment variables to retain existing contracts if required.
-For example:

-        * `RETAIN_ADMIN_CONTRACT` to retain the current admin list
-        * `RETAIN_NODE_RULES_CONTRACT` to retain the current Node rules contract
-        * `RETAIN_ACCOUNT_RULES_CONTRACT` to retain the current Account rules contract

 ### 4. Optional: Export current allowlists